Our tree surgeons in Dorking, Surrey, are able to carry out a wide range of tree services, including fruit tree pruning for domestic, commercial,

 Stumps can be ground into chips using a specialised machine to a specific depth below the existing soil level.
 Smaller roots spreading out from the main stump will usually be left undisturbed in the soil but the main buttress roots will be chased out.
 The resulting soil/chip mixture will be left tidily at the position of the original stump, unless otherwise stated.

 Treeline Services Ltd provides the following consultancy services.
-These services are carried out by both James Jackman NCH Arb and Adam Golding.
-Their expertise is endorsed by many years of vast experience in the arboricultural industry along with qualifications such as National Certificates in Horticulture, specialising in arboriculture and professional tree inspection.
+Our expertise is endorsed by many years of vast experience in the Arboricultural industry along with qualifications such as National Certificates in Horticulture, specialising in Arboriculture and Professional Tree Inspection.

 Trees are living organisms whose condition can change rapidly.
 The health, condition, and safety of trees should be checked on a regular basis.
 We can provide comprehensive management plans.
 External observations are limited, therefore sonic or resistograph tests can be made.